RohitChanda/master-nodejs-fundamentals/README.md

   ```js
   res.cookie('my_cookie' , 'cookie_value', { HttpOnly: true});
   ```
-- We can tell express to use https encrypted channel to exchange cookie data with secure flag.
+- We can tell express to use https encrypted channel to exchange cookie data with a secure flag.
   ```js
   res.cookie('my_cookie , 'cookie_value', { secure: true});
   ```